Stainless Steel 304 vs 316 Welded Pipes: Key Differences

-What are Stainless Steel 304 Welded Pipes ?
+What are Stainless Steel 304 Welded Pipes?

 They are used in industries because they can handle various environments.
 SS 304 welded pipes are non-magnetic in the annealed condition and have good welding and forming properties.
 They also maintain strength at high and low temperatures.

-Common uses of SS 304 Welded Pipes:
+Common uses of SS 304 welded pipes:

-- Food Processing
+• Food Processing

 304 stainless steel is safe for food contact.
-This pipe is used in food and beverage plants for transporting liquids and semi-liquids. - Chemical Industry
+This pipe is used in food and beverage plants for transporting liquids and semi-liquids.

-They resist corrosion from mild chemicals, making them suitable for chemical processing lines. - Plumbing and Water Supply
+They resist corrosion from mild chemicals, making them suitable for chemical processing lines.

-SS 304 welded pipes are common in water supply systems because they resist rust and scale buildup. - Building Structures
+SS 304 welded pipes are common in water supply systems because they resist rust and scale buildup.

-Their strength and finish make them suitable for architectural projects like handrails and support structures. - Heat Exchangers
+Their strength and finish make them suitable for architectural projects like handrails and support structures.

-What are Stainless Steel 316 Welded Pipes ?
+What are Stainless Steel 316 Welded Pipes?

 These pipes are preferred in environments where corrosion is a major concern.
 They also have high strength, good weldability, and can perform in extreme temperatures.

-Common uses of SS 316 Welded Pipes:
+Common uses of SS 316 welded pipes:

-- Marine Applications
+• Marine Applications

-The molybdenum content gives better resistance to saltwater, making them ideal for shipbuilding and offshore structures. - Pharmaceutical Industry
+The molybdenum content gives better resistance to saltwater, making them ideal for shipbuilding and offshore structures.

-Their corrosion resistance and cleanability make them perfect for transporting sensitive chemicals and medicines. - Oil and Gas Industry
+Their corrosion resistance and cleanability make them perfect for transporting sensitive chemicals and medicines.

-They handle harsh environments with chemical and high pressure. - Food and Dairy Industry
+They handle harsh environments with chemicals and high pressure.

 They resist pitting and crevice corrosion from strong chemicals.